 You probably have seen a No Trespassing or Keep Out sign somewhere.
 Doesn’t it seem obvious that people cannot simply trespass on someone else’s property?
 Under the law, what does the posting of No Trespassing signs accomplish?

 Protection from Property Liability

 A Keep Out or No Trespassing sign can control access to land by identifying it as private property.
 It is a good reminder to children also.
-Under the law, an individual who sees a No Trespassing sign cannot enter, remain or participate in any activity on property with this written notice.
+Under the law, an individual who sees a No Trespassing sign:

 Can I Trespass on Land With No Posted Signs?

-Trespassing is officially illegal on unposted property that has been improved, used and fenced in.
-If a land owner or occupant requests a trespasser to leave verbally or with a written letter, the trespasser must leave.
+Trespassing is officially illegal on an unposted property that has been improved, used, and fenced in.
+If a landowner or occupant requests a trespasser to leave verbally or with a written letter, the trespasser must leave.
 Generally, the Keep Out sign is basically the same as the No Trespassing sign.

 The landowner, legal occupant, or an authorized representative can post the No Trespassing or Keep Out sign on any portion of the land and identify any activity that is prohibited.
 Even if you post a No Trespassing sign, you can grant permission to designated individuals.
 That is your right as a property owner.
 Trespassing laws vary by state.